Find out more about the Arizona Pain Foundation.

 By Kevin Whipps

 When Drs.
-Paul Lynch and Tory McJunkin began Arizona Pain Specialists in 2009, they wanted to give something back to the community in a philanthropic way.
+Paul Lynch and Tory McJunkin began Arizona Pain in 2009, they wanted to give something back to the community in a philanthropic way.
 But they didn’t want to just keep things small and focus on their immediate surroundings, they wanted to reach out further both nationally and internationally.
 It was then, on their very first day of business, that the Arizona Pain Foundation was born.

 One of the great features of the Foundation is its ability to be flexible in the projects that it funds.
 The Arizona Pain Foundation board takes some of the tasks, requests and missions of the people involved and considers all of them equally, which then allows them to make charitable contributions to the areas and organizations that can make the most impact.
 “We’re trying to help those people in the greatest need,” says Dr. McJunkin.
 This makes sense, as pain management is such a broad field that encompasses so many other treatments and conditions, a foundation based on that premise should also think just as wide.